AdamBaldyga/Portfolio/README.md

 # Portfolio
 My Tester's Portfolio
 # About me
 My name is Adam Baldyga.
-I deal with running a business and selling on a daily basis.I graduated  the electrical technical school in Poland.
+I deal with running a business and selling on a daily basis.
+I graduated  the electrical technical school in Poland.
 Recently I have started to interest of software testing.
 My goal is to develop testing knowlage and technical skills.
 On this site I would like to share my all gained experience from personal studies and researches
 # Tools
 # Tech skills
 # Certificates